Excel Percent Change ( Table of Contents)

 Things to Remember

-- Just make sure you are using previous_value as a divisor in the entire process of calculating the percent change.
+- Just make sure you use previous_value as a divisor to calculate the percent change.
 Otherwise, the results produced will be wrong.

 - #DIV/0!
-Error will occur If you try to divide the change in numbers by zero.
+If you try to divide the number change by zero, an error will occur.

-- Format the result cells as Percentage Style in order to get a result visible in a percentage format.
+- Format the result cells as Percentage Style to get a result visible in a percentage format.
 Excel does not automatically format the cells for you.

 Recommended Articles

 This is a guide to Percent Change in Excel.
-Here we discuss How to use Percent Change in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use Percent Change in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –